MicrosoftLearning/dp-420-cosmos-db-dev/instructions/18-build-rag-assistant-cs.md

     Loaded 295 of 295
     ```

-> [!NOTE]
-> The container holds 295 vectors and the `diskANN` index takes effect at 1,000, so every similarity query in this exercise runs a full scan.
+> &#128221; The container holds 295 vectors and the `diskANN` index takes effect at 1,000, so every similarity query in this exercise runs a full scan.
 The results are correct and the request charges aren't representative of a production catalog.
 Read them as a comparison between two queries rather than as a capacity figure.

 ## Task 3: Ask the model a catalog question with no grounding